-A popular option are dentures that are held in place by implants.
+A somewhat more practical and very popular option is, a denture that is held in place by implants.

 Where implants are being used to hold a denture in place, only 2-6 strategically placed implants per jaw are required.
 If individual crowns were used, many more implants would need to be placed.